HuttleyLab/DiverseSeq/paper/paper.md

 # `dvgt` command line application

-- prep
+- `prep`converts sequences into numpy arrays for faster processing
-- sample *n*
+- `nmost` samples the n sequences that increase JSD
-- sample maximally divergent
+- `max` samples divergent sequences that maximise a user specified statistic, either the standard deviation or the coefficient of variation of $JSD_{\delta}$.

 # `dvgt` cogent3 apps